María Eugenia Vidal: Political views

-She is in favor of the universal allocation per child, a social security program introduced during the Cristina Kirchner's government.
+She is in favor of the universal allocation per child, a social security program introduced during Cristina Kirchner's government.

 Vidal has also stated that she and PRO are against the Argentine price controls program, Careful Pricing.

 She wants to reduce taxes and she did it in the Province of Buenos Aires.

 The Spanish newspaper El País named her "the Argentine Thatcher" after Vidal's intense confrontations with Peronist unionists during her mandate.

+After the disappearance of Cecilia Strzyzowksi in 2023 she said "we demand that the provincial justice system act quickly, without delays, without ifs and buts and without attempts at a cover-up.
+The political ties of the accused cannot interfere.
+Impunity is not an option".